Ynlay/100-days-of-code/log.md

 ### Day 97: April 30

 **Today's Progress**: Begun tutorials on udemy for Unity.
 Started creating a simple 2D game.
 Pretty exciting.

+### Day 98: May 1

+**Today's Progress**: Finished a simple 2D game and decided to look up tutorials for 3D games as well.
+I think i really like
+		      game development and it is something that i will stick with and try to improve as much i possibly can in it.

 ### DAYS SKIPPED SO FAR : 20